• Documentation

 • email address

-We'll only migrate this information for users directly connected to the spaces you are migrating.
-We'll not give these users product access or add them to any groups.
-They will appear in your Cloud site user list.
+We'll only migrate this information for users who have permission to access the spaces that you're migrating.
+We'll not give these users product access.
+They will appear in your cloud site user list.
+However, if the group they're added to has been granted permission to access this space, it will also get migrated along with the user.

 If you choose to migrate users later, their product and group access will be updated.